Root Beer Pulled Pork

 Serving Suggestions

 • Sandwiches.
-Layer pulled pork on toasted hamburger buns, Kaiser Rolls or sweet Hawaiian rolls.
+Layer pulled pork on toasted hamburger buns, Kaiser Rolls, sliced artisan bread, or sweet Hawaiian rolls.
 Top with onions, lettuce and all your favorite sandwich fixings.

 • Mashed potatoes.
 This pulled pork is delicious ladled over mashed potatoes with a bit of extra BBQ sauce.